Skip to content

 if a kwarg is unknown for the chosen filter.

-Source code in myogestic/filters.py
+Source code in myogestic/outputs/filters.py

 def make_filter(name: str, hz: float = 50.0, **kwargs: Any) -> VectorFilter:

 """Construct a filter by name.
-Swap filters in an experiment by

-changing one string; pass extra kwargs to tune without instantiating
+kwargs to tune without instantiating the class directly.

-name: ``"identity"`` | ``"gaussian"`` | ``"one_euro"``.
+``"identity"`` | ``"gaussian"`` | ``"one_euro"``.

-hz: Expected sample rate.
-Forwarded as ``freq`` to ``one_euro``;
+Expected sample rate.
+Forwarded as ``hz`` to ``one_euro``;

 ignored by the others.

-**kwargs: Forwarded to the filter constructor — e.g.
+Forwarded to the filter constructor — e.g.

-``make_filter("gaussian", window=10, sigma=2.0)``,
+``make_filter("gaussian", n_vectors=10, sigma=2.0)``,

 ``make_filter("one_euro", hz=32, beta=0.05)``.